sjbrown/1kfa/mod_guide_gm.md

 question: "What do you do?"

-The PCs' actions and dialogue drive the plot and trigger Player Moves (see SECTION X).
-The results of these moves, in turn, determine how the scene evolves:
+The PCs' actions and dialogue drive the plot and trigger Player Moves (see SECTION `TODO`).
+The results of these moves, in turn, determine how the scene evolves, in several ways:

- 1. ✔✔ Double success
-    * two ✔ tokens are added to a ✔ progress bar
+ 1. Some moves resolve with green progress tokens added to a progress bar
- 2. ✔ Success
-    * one ✔ token is added to a ✔ progress bar
- 3. ✓ Success & Shadow
+    * The player may choose any progress bar (primary or floating) that is present in the scene
-    * one shadow ✓ token is added to a ✔ progress bar
+ 3. Some moves resolve with a gray progress token added to a progress bar
- 4. ✗ Failure
+    * Like green tokens, players may choose where to apply these.
+But these tokens turn into Shadow Points if a ✗ is flipped before the stake is achieved.
+ 4. When a move resolves to ✗:
-    * all shadow ✓ tokens are removed from all progress bars and put in the GM's collection of Shadow Points
+    * all gray progress tokens are removed from all progress bars and put in the GM's collection of Shadow Points
     * Trigger the GM Move Deck (which may increment the skull progress bar)